-A recruitment consultant or recruitment firm could help assess your hiring process since they have years of experience and a deep perspective that could complement your HR system.
+A recruitment consultant in the Philippines or recruitment firm could help assess your hiring process since they have years of experience and a deep perspective that could complement your HR system.

 Be sure to share important information or feedback with your recruitment agency before going ahead with your talent search to make the whole collaboration a productive one.

 Every company fears to have a workforce that scores low in productivity because, at the end of the day, profitability is important to the business.